 Any self-respecting capitalist would gladly run his most profitable version of something like the Rolls Royce Company.
 If he had any sense at all (and he didn’t achieve his goals by being stupid), he would rather offer the highest quality product or service at the best price the market could bear.
 That would include the best benefits package for his elite workers and their families, superb educational facilities, healthy communities with low crime and low-priced survival necessities.
-All the benefits Learners will seek, this wise capitalist would arrange for his workers and consumers in order to make the best product and the maximum profit.
+All the benefits Learners would seek, this wise capitalist would arrange for his workers and consumers in order to make the best product and the maximum profit.

 In spite his desire to excel in this manner, he must take into account weapon taxation both direct and indirect.
 Either the quality of his product must suffer or he must find some other way to short-change his customers and workers so as to defray taxation that offers him no gain.
 The greater the value of his product and the higher his profits, the more war taxes he will be expected to pay and the more they will distort his cost-benefit analysis.
 He will have to reduce the quality of his product and use the savings to defray his weapons expenses.
-His employees, clients and competitors will have to do likewise, in proportion to their success.
+His employees, clients and competitors will have to do likewise in proportion to their success.

 This restriction is inevitable in every so-called free-market enterprise.

 It is only on PeaceWorld that a self-respecting capitalist could satisfy hisand build the Rolls Royce Company of his dreams.
 It is only there that cost cutting would become business suicide if it reduced the quality of products or services.
 The race would go to the manufacturer or service provider of the highest quality, not to the lowest cost cutter at quality’s expense.
 On WeaponWorld, he has to betray his topic of passion — as we must, each our own.

-There is nothing wrong with Capitalism, per se, even though it can adopt one of two forms of growth.
+There is nothing wrong with Capitalism per se, even though it can adopt one of two forms of growth.
 Once it shifts from one form to the other, it poisons the society that tolerates its presence much less its control.

 The first form of capitalist growth can be called The Garden.
 In it, the resources of Capital are invested in areas lacking those resources.
 Passionate gardeners cultivate the soil, supplement its nutrients and water it as required.
-They plants trees, shrubs and flowering plants to suit their taste; rip out weeds and unwanted plants, and leave the ground clear for favored ones.
+They plants trees, shrubs and flowering plants to suit their taste, rip out weeds and unwanted plants and leave the ground clear for favored ones.
 Theirs is the work of capital at its best: superior to any other form of economic development.

 In the second form, the gardeners walk away or are otherwise indisposed.
 They no longer tend their garden, and weeds proliferate, revealing the second wave of capitalism.
 All the nutrients, soil and water that had been accumulated to further the growth of beneficial plants get sucked up by the other kind.
-They smother the old growth with the sole goal of self-propagation.
+They smother the old growth with the sole aim of self-propagating.
 Everything else must suffer while they thrive.

 Nowadays, the most powerful people have persuaded themselves that viral or weed growth offers them more profit than the garden or body variety.
-They’ve abandoned long-term growth in favor of the weed type: more profitable in the short run but ruinous in the long.
+They’ve abandoned long-term growth in favor of the weed type more profitable in the short run but ruinous in the long.

 In honor of this philosophy, Chicago School economists took the first opportunity (and every one since) to silence the voice of the People and sabotage its will.
-Once they had succeeded, they could strip out public services, savings accounts and retirement funds; dramatically multiply unemployment by ruining local commerce and dismantling factories; and burden the People with enormous public debts, such as to forbid it to recover its initial vigor and potential won so painfully in the recent past — all to the profit of laissez faire capitalists.
+Once they had succeeded, they could strip out public services, savings accounts and retirement funds; dramatically multiply unemployment by ruining local commerce and dismantling factories; and burden the People with enormous public debts such as to forbid it to recover its initial vigor and potential won so painfully in the recent past — all to the profit of laissez faire capitalists.

-From Iran and South America in the 1970’s, across Poland and Russia in the 80’s, the Asian Tigers in the 90’s, New Orleans after Hurricane Katrina, and the annihilation of Iraq, massive bankster payoffs succeeded each other.
+From Iran and South America in the 1970’s, across Poland and Russia in the 80’s, the Asian Tigers in the 90’s, New Orleans after Hurricane Katrina, and the annihilation of Iraq, massive bankster payoffs have succeeded each other.
 Each new disaster brought more profit to their coffers in exchange for lesser outlays of time and effort.

 Naomi Klein’s healthy alternative to this kind of Capitalism can be found at http://topdocumentaryfilms.com/the-take/.

-Given a planet economically closed (globalized) in which commerce and industry have equalized more or less everywhere, nowhere is left for Capital to invest and expect returns superior to those of the past.
+We are faced with a planet economically closed (globalized) in which commerce and industry have equalized more or less everywhere, nowhere is left for Capital to invest and expect returns superior to those of the past.
 Only by systematically smashing various economies in turn, then investing in the ruins, can Capital surpass its historic profitability.

-As long as the farmers are not too numerous and the great forest can grow back and fill in the blanks, this trick works quite well.
-However, once people grow too numerous and the forest shrinks in proportion, it becomes a formula for desert waste and ensuing starvation.
+This can be seen as a kind of slash-and-burn agriculture where farmers burn forest parcels and plant crops in the ashes.
+Once the ground loses the fertility acquired from that burning, they move on to the next parcel to burn.
+As long as the farmers are not too numerous and the great forest can grow back and fill in the blanks, this trick can work quite well.
+However, once people grow too numerous and the vital forest shrinks in proportion, it becomes a formula for creating a desert waste, ruining the local climate and guaranteeing starvation.

-According to this logic, the only place left for Capital to invest is in outer space.
+According to this logic, the only place left for Capital to invest in is in outer space.
 Earth must be seen as a home ground no longer subject to the destructive exploitation that Capital requires.
 Its governors must treat Capitalists who maximize their profit at the expense of the People, of any people, as enemies of mankind to be ruthlessly criminalized and forced to conform to more civilized behavior.

-I call on Capitalists themselves to admit the corner into which they have painted us.
-They must understand, with a gaze more penetrating than greed, what the stakes are for themselves, for their dependents and for the rest of humanity.
+I call on Capitalists themselves to acknowledge the corner into which they have painted us.
+They must understand, with a steady gaze more penetrating than greed, what the stakes are for themselves, for their dependents and for the rest of humanity.
 I’m relying on the fact that they, too, have children who’s future they must guarantee insofar possible.
-Mere ramparts of dollars and mercenary garrisons will crumble under the shock of future socio-ecological challenges.
+Mere ramparts of dollars and mercenary watchmen will crumble under the shock of future socio-ecological challenges.

-It is Capitalists and they alone who may promote the world leadership required for this undertaking; only they can regulate themselves and check the worst misdeeds of their co-evils.
-In the absence of this transformation, the world economy is likely to spin out of control at the hands of its sociopathic profiteers.
+It is Capitalists and they alone who may promote the world leadership we need for this undertaking.
+Only they can regulate themselves and check the worst deeds of their co-evils.
+In the absence of this transformation, the world economy is likely to spin out of control at the hands of psychopathic profiteers and their sociopath mercenariesw.
 At that point, the toll of losses and destruction will stagger the imagination.
 Civilization is not likely to survive.

-Those are the choices we face: we, the People and those odd fellows whose topic of passion is Capital.
+Those are the choices we face: we, the People, and those odd fellows whose topic of passion is Capital.